groda/big_data/Terraform in 5 minutes.md

 To get started with Terraform:
 1. install Terraform on your machine
 2. create three files: `main.tf`, `variables.tf`, and `terraform.tfvars` containing respectively infrastructure configuration, variables declarations, and variables values.
 Fill these files with code from your [provider's documentation](https://registry.terraform.io/browse/providers).
-4. run the command `terraform init` followed by `terraform apply` in the same directory where you stored the configuration files
+4. run the command `terraform init` followed by `terraform plan` and, finally, `terraform apply` in the same directory where you stored the configuration files
 5. when you're done run the command `terraform destroy` to avoid avoid unnecessary resource consumption

 Terraform's power lies in its ability to transform complex infrastructure requirements into simple and declarative code, letting users focus on what infrastructure should look like rather than how to create it and how to manage dependencies.
 This simplifies infrastructure management and enhances the efficiency and reliability of infrastructure operations.